msteffan/tinboard/README.md

 # Tinboard

-Tinboard is a news app for the time-conscious reader.
+Tinboard is a news app for time-conscious readers.
 Upon logging into Tinboard, readers will be able to sort and select content by length and the time it takes to read a story.

 # User Stories